jashmi29/Elevatelabs-Cybersecurity-Internship/PROJECTS/CipherChat/README.md

-CipherChat V2.0
+CipherChat V2.0 🔒

-Military-Grade Secure Messaging Protocol - A high-fidelity demonstration of end-to-end encryption (E2EE) using modern cryptographic standards and a split-screen tactical UI.
+**Military-Grade Secure Messaging Protocol** - A high-fidelity demonstration of end-to-end encryption (E2EE) using modern cryptographic standards and a split-screen tactical UI.

 🚀 Overview
 CipherChat is a "Zero-Trust" communication platform.
-It generates asymmetric RSA-2048 key pairs directly in the browser using the WebCrypto API.
-Private keys are volatile—they are stored only in RAM and never touch the server.
+It generates asymmetric RSA-2048 key pairs directly in the browser using the WebCrypto API. **Private keys are volatile—they are stored only in RAM and never touch the server.**

 🛠️ Security Architecture
-- Asymmetric Encryption: RSA-OAEP (2048-bit) for secure key exchange between peers.
+- **Asymmetric Encryption:** RSA-OAEP (2048-bit) for secure key exchange between peers.
-- Symmetric Encryption: AES-GCM (256-bit) for the actual message payloads.
+- **Symmetric Encryption:** AES-GCM (256-bit) for the actual message payloads.
-- Initialization Vectors: Unique 96-bit IVs generated for every single message block.
+- **Initialization Vectors:** Unique 96-bit IVs generated for every single message block.
-- Zero-Knowledge Relay: The Node.js/Socket.io backend serves only as a traffic controller, relaying encrypted blobs without any ability to decrypt them.
+- **Zero-Knowledge Relay:** The Node.js/Socket.io backend serves only as a traffic controller, relaying encrypted blobs without any ability to decrypt them.

 🖥️ Split-Screen Demonstration
 The interface features an **Alpha** and **Bravo** terminal view.
 Each panel acts as a completely isolated cryptographic client with its own: